By Holly Reisem Hanna

 Here are some basic affiliate marketing tips to get you started:

-FlexOffers is an affiliate marketing network, where publishers can gain access to millions of products and services that can be promoted through text links, banner ads, templates, and other applications.
+FlexOffers is an affiliate marketing network, where publishers can gain access to millions of products and services that you can promote through text links, banner ads, templates, and other applications.
 Payments are made via check or direct deposit, weekly and monthly, once you hit a $100 threshold.
 Some companies that are part of the FlexOffers family are Macy’s, Target, Best Buy, Starbucks, Barnes & Noble and many more.
 This platform is super easy to use and with all of the great companies, it’s easy to meet and exceed the payment threshold.

-Share A Sale is an affiliate network where bloggers and publishers can connect with thousands of big name brands, in fact there are over 2,500 merchants to connect with.
+ShareASale is an affiliate network where bloggers and publishers can connect with thousands of big name brands, in fact, there are over 2,500 merchants to connect with.
 Each of these companies has a different type of product that they are selling, and their ready to send money your way for each customer that you bring to them.
 Payments are made via check and direct deposit monthly, once you’ve reached a $100 threshold.
 Current merchants include Tiny Prints, Stella & Dot, Zulily, Craftsy, ModCloth, One Kings Lane, and thousands more.
 One of my favorite affiliate networks, easy to use, tons of great merchants to choose from, and I never have a problem meeting the monthly payment threshold.

-This page includes some affiliate and referral links.
+This page includes affiliate links.
 Please be aware that we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.